 Customer service is becoming increasingly important to B2C and B2B buyers across all industries.
 In fact, customer service is the #1 factor influencing a buyer’s trust in a vendor these days.
 Going the extra mile for your customers is a reliable path to retention and long-term gain, but how can you know for sure that an outsourced agency will be able to meet (or even surpass) your expectations?

-Should you consider to outsource your customer service to another agency, there’s a number of things you should know before deciding.
+Should you consider outsourcing your customer service to another agency, there’s a number of things you should know beforehand.

 1. Why customer service is so important